jxnblk/geomicons-open/README.md

 ---

 ### Alternative SVG Defs Method
 For even faster network performance, you can use native SVG defs instead of the javascript method above.
-This method require zero extra network requests.
+This method makes zero extra network requests.

-Instead of linking to the `geomicons.js` file, copy and paste the contents of the `geomicons-defs.svg` file in your HTML.
+Instead of linking to the `geomicons.min.js` file, copy and paste the contents of the `geomicons-defs.svg` file in your HTML.
 This code will not show up in your page.
 ```html
 <svg xmnls="http://www.w3.org/2000/svg" width="0" height="0"><defs><!-- --></defs></svg>
 </body>